Efficiently Ranking Software Variants with Minimal Benchmarks: Selected Case Studies

 \subsection{Case Study: SAT 18 and SAT 20: How does test features distribution change after minimization?}

-In this case study, we want to observe how the different statistical features of the tests evolve when we only select a subset of the tests.
-We will use the 10 different solutions with 100\% of variants obtained with \prefixours.
-The minimization likely induces a significant change in the test set.
-We use the features given in \cite{bischl_aslib_2016} that were used for automated algorithm selection tasks.
-Intuitively, if the variants are representative and the features relevant, then we should keep more or less similar distributional properties on the reduced test sets.
-To check this, we look at the evolution of min, 1st quartile, median, 3rd quartile, max, mean, and std for all features.
-We compute the median relative evolution of these characteristics across all features.
-The median has the interesting property that if only a few features vary wildly, this will not be seen in the median, and at the same time, if globally there are a lot of variations, the median will capture that.
-We selected two datasets with varying minimization successes despite being from the same domain.
-For SAT18, there are 54 features; we found cost reductions ranging from 45\% up to 85\%, which translates into keeping only between 38\% and 85\% of the original tests.
-For SAT20, there are 108 features; we found cost reductions ranging from 38\% up to more than 60\% which translates into keeping only between 24\% and 72\% of the original tests.
+In this case study, we want to observe how the different distributional properties of the features of the tests change after minimization by \prefixours.
+We use the 10 different solutions with 100\% of variants obtained with \prefixours from RQ1.
+Intuitively, the hope is that the minimization does not impact much the distributional properties of the features of the test suite such as min, max, etc. We use the features given in \cite{bischl_aslib_2016} that were used for automated algorithm selection tasks.
+The protocol is the following: for each feature, we look at the relative change of distributional properties of the feature before and after minimization.
+The distributional properties selected are: min, 1st quartile, median, 3rd quartile, max, mean, and std.
+Since there are a lot of different features, we compute the median relative change across all features across all seeds.
+Therefore for each distributional property we have a list of median relative change, one per seed, which we again aggregate by min, median, mean and max on the rows.
+Then in \autoref{table:sat18_evol} and \autoref{table:sat20_evol}, we show this evolution for SAT18 and SAT20.

-The results are in \autoref{table:sat18_evol} for SAT 18 and \autoref{table:sat20_evol} for SAT 20.
-Interestingly, in both cases, there almost always seems to be no change to the minimum,m indicating that perhaps it is almost always a good choice to keep it.
-We could expect the same for max, but it is not as clear, it still seems to be very relevant since there are a lot of 0\% but that is not always the case.
-More precisely, the change from the 1st quartile to the median to the 3rd quartile is always increasing.
-Intuitively, larger values for features usually translate into more complex instances, which are slower to solve; therefore, removing them provides greater cost reductions so it is likely that our approach focuses on removing these instances first.
-The best minimization seems to have no relative changes in min or max.

-For SAT 20, it is easy to observe that there are very few changes to the distributional property, with the highest relative changes never going over 9\%.
-For SAT 18, despite smaller changes to the test set than for SAT 20, there are more impactful changes up to 23\% except for the 3rd quartile and max with changes of 36.87\% and 26.43\% respectively, this is likely due to greater cost reduction obtained for this benchmark.
+For SAT18, a lot of test are easily removed, at least 38\%, but usually more than 75\%.
+Despite that, the relative change of the other distributional properties are all less than 11\%, except for Q3 and max.
+It is to be expected, since we want to minimize the cost, and instances with large features are often the instances, which take the most time therefore are more likely to be removed, therefore affecting max and Q3.

+For SAT20, some tests are easily removed, at least 24\% and usually more than 30\%, despite that, the relative change of the other distributional properties are all less than 9\%.

+On both benchmarks, the relative change in features is minor compared to the changes made in the test suite.